 Tips for Managing a 529 plan

 - If you’re not sure about managing a 529 plan on your own, you can always seek a financial advisor to help you through the entire college savings process.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You’re not limited to investing in one type of plan or the one sponsored by your state, so shop around to find the 529 plan that meets your needs.
 We’ve reviewed 529 plans across the country to rate their features and benefits.